NoahSama01/Jarvis-AI-Assistant/README.md

-main.py contains the code
-client.py is the connection to the Chatgpt or other llm you want to use and you need a API to make jarvis search stuff online music_lib.py is the file which contains dictionary.
+This is virtual assistant similar to Alexa and google home main.py contains the code client.py is the connection to the Chatgpt or other llm you want to use and you need a API to make jarvis search stuff online music_lib.py is the file which contains dictionary.